hsemple/Introduction-to-GIS/_pages/open_source.md

 <br>

+#### Calculating Slope

+The mathematical formula for the slope of a given line is shown below.

+m = (y2-y1)/(x2-x1)
+We can create a user-defined function that implements this given formula for a given line.

+The following code uses a user-defined function slopee to calculate the slope of a given line in Python.

+def slopee(x1,y1,x2,y2):
+    x = (y2 - y1) / (x2 - x1)
+    return x

+print(slopee(4,5,8,10))
+The code above provides the following output.

+1.25

 #### Kernels for Slope Calculation
 Slope calculation in GIS requires the estimation of gradients along two axes.
 Two methods for calculating gradients are the central differences method and the Horn (1981) method.
 The former uses the values of two neighboring cells, while the Horn (1981), suitable for rough surfaces, uses the values of six neighboring cells.